burlachenkok/CPP_from_1998_to_2020/Cpp-Technical-Note.md

 auto test = [](const auto& x){std::cout << x;};
 ```

 Starting from C++20, the same `auto` syntax can also be applied to generic functions.
 Both of those things are just shorthand for template methods.

-Finally, starting from C++20, it's possible to be more explicit about the type and define what is called **lambda templates**.
+Finally, starting from C++20, it's possible to be more explicit about the type of such `template opertator()` generation and we can define what is called **lambda templates**.
 Example:

 ```cpp
 auto multiply = []<class T>(T a, T b) {return a*b;};